-Herrerasaurus ischigualastensis (Reig 1963) Ladinian, middle Triassic ~230 mya, 3m in length was derived from a sister to Trialestes and Gracilisuchus at the base of the Archosauria.
-Herrerasaurus preceded members of the Dinosauria, including Pampadromaeus at the base of the Phytodinosauria and Coelophysis at the base of the Theropoda.
+Herrerasaurus ischigualastensis (Reig 1963) Ladinian, middle Triassic ~230 mya, 3m in length was derived from a sister to Trialestes.
+Herrerasaurus preceded members of the Dinosauria, including Pampadromaeus at the base of the Phytodinosauria and Tawa at the base of the Theropoda.

 Distinct from Trialestes, the skull of Herrerasaurus had a smaller antorbital fenestra.
 The naris was small and placed high on the rostrum.
 The lateral temporal fenestra was more open as the quadrate and squamosal retreated.
 The mandible had a larger fenestra straighter tip.